BRICS Logo

 News

-New publication: Co-packaged optical receiver from Intel Labs, that Dr. Bose was a part of, is accepted for publication at the 2024 IEEE VLSI Symposium on Circuits.
+New publication: Co-packaged optical receiver work at Intel Labs was presented at the 2024 IEEE VLSI Symposium on Circuits (VLSI).

-New publication: Fiber terminated VCSEL-based optical transmitter work from Intel Labs is accepted for publication at the 2024 IEEE International Solid-State Circuits Conference.
+New publication: Fiber-terminated VCSEL-based optical transmitter work at Intel Labs was presented at the 2024 IEEE International Solid-State Circuits Conference (ISSCC).

-Dr. Bose’s research work was featured in Oregon State University’s College of Engineering Alumni news.
+Dr. Bose’s research work was featured in Oregon State University’s College of Engineering Alumni News.

-“High Prospects for very low voltage”, featured in Oregon State University’s College of Engineering based on Dr. Bose pioneering work on ultra-low-voltage circuits for batteryless wearables.
+High Prospects for very low voltage, featured in Oregon State University’s College of Engineering, based on Dr. Bose’s pioneering work on ultra-low-voltage circuits for batteryless wearables.